ryanpeters-MSFT/DotNetModernizationVbd/DependencyInjection/readme.md

 5. **Centralized Configuration** - DI frameworks often provide centralized configuration mechanisms, simplifying the management of application-wide settings and dependencies.

-## Scenarios where Dependency Injection Helps:
+## Scenarios where Dependency Injection Helps

 1. **Service Integration** - DI is beneficial when integrating external services or libraries, as it allows for easy swapping of implementations without changing the core logic.